theodson/dotfiles/readme.md

 - Add Karabiner config.
 - Add basic Mac preferences, such as open home rather than recent in finder.
 - Automate the process of downloading installing the Monolisa font via a cloud based script that is password protected.
-- Automate installation of browser plugins(?)
+- Automate installation of browser plugins(?).

 # Before nuking the previous machine